danielnjama/mysql-course/README.md

 JOIN customers B ON A.contact_number = B.contact_number;
 ```

-# 7. Exporting Data from a table
+# 7. Exporting Data in MySQL
 Exporting data from MySQL allows you to save the data from a database table into external files like CSV, SQL dumps, or other formats.
 This is useful for backups, sharing data, or migrating to other systems.
 1. Using SELECT INTO OUTFILE:
 SELECT INTO OUTFILE is a built-in SQL command that exports data directly to a file in a specified format.
 The file is saved on the server where MySQL is running.